Polynomial approximation on disjoint segments and amplification of approximation: Approximation by Bernstein polynomials

 In the case of the approximation amplification for $\{-1,1\}$-valued functions we have $I_1=[-1-\delta,-1+\delta]$, $I_2=[1-\delta,1+\delta]$, $D = 2+2\delta$, so $\eps_n(\{-1,1\};\delta) \le 2(4\delta/(1+\delta)^2)^{n/2}$.
 Similarly for the $\{0,1\}$-valued functions we have $\eps_n(\{0,1\};\delta) \le (8\delta/(1+2\delta)^2)^{n/2}$.

 The bound~\eqref{two_segments_bound} is poor when $\sigma/D$ is small.
-Indeed, it behaves like $\exp(-n(\sigma/D)^2)$, but Theorem~\ref{th_general} (see the next Section) gives an upper bound $2\exp(-cn\sigma/D)$.
-We can compare estimate~\eqref{two_segments_bound} with the best approximation in the opposite regime: when $\delta/D$ is small.
+Indeed, it behaves like $\exp(-n(\sigma/D)^2)$, but Theorem 1 (see the next Section) gives an upper bound $2\exp(-cn\sigma/D)$.
+We can compare estimate~\eqref{two_segments_bound} with the best approximation in the other regime (case II): when $\delta/D$ is small.

-The case of $E_n$ for two segments boils down to the polynomial approximation of the sign function: $E_n(\sign t)_{I_1\sqcup I_2} = E_n(I_1,I_2)$, where $I_1$ and $I_2$ are separated by zero.
-The asymptotics for the best approximation on two symmetric segments was given by Eremenko and Yuditskii~\cite{ErYu07}.
-The case of two arbitrary segments was done in \cite{ErYu11}.
-We formulate their result in the symmetric case.
-Let $K=[-A,-1]\cup [1,A]$, $A>1$, then we have the asymptotics for $L_n:=E_n(\sign t)_K$: